maniacs-oss/snackis/snabel.md

 ```

 ### Jumps
 Snabel's control structures are based on the idea of jumping to offsets within the instruction stream.
-Beginning any name with ```@``` will create a label with the specified name at that point, while ending any name with ```!``` will jump to the specified label from that point.
+Beginning any name with ```@``` will create a label with the specified name at that point, while simply naming a label will result in jumping there.

 ```
 > 1 2 3 +
 5
 I64

-> 1 2 skip!
-42 @skip +
+> 1 2 skip 42 @skip +
 3
 I64
 ```